 Don’t get too excited, though — the new hiring process doesn’t eliminate KSAs entirely.
 It merely eliminates them from the initial application.
 The idea is that too many people were either spending too much time on applications for jobs they weren’t even marginally qualified for, OR were scared off by the prospect.
 In the new hiring process, on the other hand, applicants can quickly and easily apply for federal jobs with traditional resumes and cover letters.
 Then the agency determines who is qualified enough to complete the next step, which is when applicants are asked to submit KSAs.

-What this means for you: You can now apply for a federal job using just a cover letter and a traditional resume service.
+You can now apply for a federal job using just a cover letter and a traditional resume service.
 You are only asked to put the time into writing KSAs if you have a reasonably good chance of getting the job.

 The Hiring Process

 In addition to the simplification of initial applications, the President’s memorandum makes other changes to the hiring process.
 For instance, time limits aim to make the entire process, from the posting of the job announcement to the new employee’s first day, much shorter.
 While that process could previously take more than 200 days, the memorandum sets a time limit of 5 months, shaving a couple of months or more off the time that many applicants have to wait.

 If you haven’t actually done so, imagine applying for a federal job under the old process.
 Not only could you wait months between the time you apply until the time you start your new job, you would also be virtually in the dark the entire time.
 That’s another problem the President’s memorandum addresses: Now updates are sent to applicants via email, so that they know where their application is in the review process.